reactioncommerce/reaction/docs/developer/methods.md

     });
 ```

+### orders/addOrderEmail
-2) **orders/addOrderEmail** is called when a customer has checked out as a guest, then adds an email within the order confirmation page.
+Called when a customer has checked out as a guest, then adds an email within the order confirmation page.
 This also adds an email field to `ReactionCore.Collections.Orders.email`

+### orders/updateHistory
-3) **orders/updateHistory** occurs when any Order event occurs.
+Called when any Order event occurs.
 The first occurance is when a user clicks on the newly created order, but also called  when the **begin** button is clicked or tracking number added etc. It extends the history object with additional fields to `ReactionCore.Collections.Orders.history`

 ```javascript
     "history": {